-This page has trigonometry examples for you to study, such as problems on sine, cosine, and tangent.
+This page has ACT math problems and trigonometry examples for you to study, such as problems on sine, cosine, and tangent.

 Trigonometry Examples in Right Triangles

 Trigonometry questions on the test will evaluate your understanding of the relationships and functions of sine, cosine, and tangent in right triangles.

 Remember the following important trigonometric formulas for calculating the sine, cosine, and tangent of any given angle A, as in the illustration above:

 cos A = y/z